klaytn/metaverse-knowledge-kit/docs/klaytn-contracts/dao-contracts/introduction.md

 The following are some of the benefits of running an organization in a decentralized way:

 * **Transparency**: All proposals and votes can be viewed publicly on the blockchain.
 This enhances transparency and accountability because all members will want to act honestly.
-* **Community-driven**: People with similar interests are brought together to work toward a common goal.
+* **Community-driven**: People with similar interests are brought together to work towards a common goal.
 As a result, a DAO allows people from all over the world to collaborate on a common goal.
 * **No-central Authority**: Decisions in a DAO are not made by a central authority.

 ## How does a DAO work? <a id="How do DAO’s work"></a>